Last Updated on August 31, 2022 by Joshua Isibor

 On a serious note, addiction affects sensible judgment and even critical thinking skills.
 Making it very difficult for someone with an abuse disorder to realize they need help.

-When you go out of your way to prevent your partner from experiencing the consequences of substance abuse, it is very possible they will acknowledge that they have a problem.
+When you go out of your way to prevent your partner from experiencing the consequences of substance abuse, they may acknowledge that they have a problem.

 Loving someone with an abuse issue can also cause your codependent tendencies to erupt.
 When your partner is misbehaving due to substance abuse, it’s easy to resort to using codependent behavior.

 This is simply because of your fight to maintain a sense of control over the chaotic surrounding, you have lost yourself.